videomi/shotcut_web/notes/windowsdev/index.md

 The section above just gets you a working environment for the Shotcut code, but not any of its dependencies.
-Some of the dependencies included in the SDK with source code can be opened and used within Qt Creator - frei0r and webvfx.
+Some of the dependencies included in the SDK with source code can be opened and used within Qt Creator - e.g., frei0r.
 Instructions for that are not yet included.
 In other cases you can use the Git Bash shell environment.
 Upon opening a Git Bash shell, enter (or add to ~/.profile and restart the shell):